-Development proposals that harm the historic significance and setting of Awsworth Character Buildings and Structures, as identified in the Schedule (Table 1) & shown on the Policies Map & Figure 9 (& see Background Report 3), will not be supported.
+Development proposals that harm the historic significance and/or setting of Awsworth Character Buildings and Structures of Local Heritage Interest, as identified in the Schedule (Table 1) & shown on the Policies Map & Figure 9 (& see Background Report 3), will be assessed having regard to the scale of harm and the significance of the heritage asset.

-Development proposals will be required to take into account the character, context and setting of these locally important assets including important views towards and from them.
-Development will be required to be designed appropriately, taking account of local styles, materials and detail.
+To be supported, development proposals will be required to take into account the character, context and setting of these locally important assets including important views towards and from them.